Dharsan15/JavaScript-learnings/README.md

 # JavaScript-learnings

-## `In this repository i will update the set of topic wise challenges that i have practiced during my journey of learning ${JAVASCRIPT}1
+### In this repository i will update the set of topic wise challenges that i have practiced during my journey of learning ${JAVASCRIPT}

 HAPPY-CODING